Formatting and presenting your assessments correctly is important because many include marks for presentation.

 Start each appendix (if applicable) on a new page.
 If there's just one appendix label it ‘Appendix’ without a number.
 If there is more than one, label them Appendix A, Appendix B, and so on.

-In the main text of your assignment, refer to the Appendix by the label – for example, Appendix A.
+In the main text of your assessment, refer to the Appendix by the label – for example, Appendix A.

 Tops and bottoms of pages